Person with weapon arrested in Washington DC for assault, Secret Service says

 The U.S. Secret Service said they arrested a person in possession of a weapon for assault in the nation’s capital Wednesday.

-After responding to what was reported as “shots fired” in the area of 1250 23rd Street NW, Washington D.C., the agency said in a tweet that they responded to the scene and secured the area but determined that there were no shots actually fired.
+After responding to what was reported as “shots fired” in the area in Washington D.C., the agency reported in a tweet it responded to the scene and secured the area but determined that no shots actually were fired.

 MAINE OFFICER SHOT AND KILLED BY SUSPECT WHO STOLE HIS CAR, ROBBED STORE

+The individual then reportedly used a pistol to hit a man stationed at the front desk.
+The witness told the outlet that the individual was yelling in Arabic and running to an upper floor.

-However, an individual with a weapon was arrested for assault, the agency said.
+The Secret Service did say a person with a weapon was arrested for assault, the agency said.

 “Secret Service protective operations were not affected during this time,” the statement said.
 “As a matter of policy we cannot comment on on-going investigations.
 The Secret Service is working with our law enforcement partners to investigate the incident.”